Student Spotlight: Alex Jurczewski

 When she was 17, Jurczewski enrolled in a fashion illustration summer course at College of DuPage.
 She realized how amazing the Fashion Studies program was and decided it would be a great environment in which to start her education before transferring to a four-year school.

-She is pursuing a Fashion Merchandising degree and is developing a passion for visual merchandising.
+She pursued the Fashion Merchandising degree and developed a passion for visual merchandising.

 “I love how I am able to create a story visually that leads my customers to a certain reaction.
 It’s kind of like mind control in a very creative way,” she said.